 On October 30, 1998, Colonial Pacific Leasing Corporation (CPLC), a wholly-owned subsidiary of the company, transferred the operations, employees and substantially all assets related to its broker-oriented external financing business to General Electric Capital Corporation (GECC), a subsidiary of the General Electric Company.
 The company received approximately \$790 million at closing, which approximates the book value of the net assets sold or otherwise disposed of and related transaction costs.
-No gain or loss has been recognized on this transaction.
-The transaction is subject to post-closing adjustments pursuant to the terms of the purchase agreement with GECC.
+This transaction is subject to post-closing adjustments pursuant to the terms of the purchase agreement with GECC.

 On August 21, 1997, the company entered into an agreement with GATX Capital Corporation (GATX Capital), a subsidiary of GATX Corporation, which reduced the company's external large-ticket finance portfolio by approximately \$1.1 billion.
-This represented approximately 50% of the company's external large-ticket portfolio and reflects the company's ongoing strategy of focusing on fee-and service-based revenue rather than asset-based income.
+This represented approximately 50% of the company's external large-ticket portfolio and reflects the company's ongoing strategy of focusing on fee- and service-based revenue rather than asset-based income.